appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 }
 ~~~~~~~~~~~

-- tn_data: The telephone numbers being assigned to the SE.
+tn_data: The telephone numbers being assigned to the SE.<br>
-- claim_agent: Information about the TNCA making the request.
+claim_agent: Information about the RTUCA making the request.<br>
-- notary_receipt: Proof that the TN assignment was recorded in the Transparency Log.
+notary_receipt: Proof that the TN assignment was recorded in the Transparency Log.<br>
-- sd_jwt: An updated SD-JWT containing the assigned TN claims and the entity_id.
+sd_jwt: An updated SD-JWT containing the assigned TN claims and the entity_id.<br>

 ### Add Rich Call Data (RCD) Claims API